-The filter rack will be located between the return air plenum and the return air opening on the side of the furnace.
-This filter should be inspected regularly.
-When the filter is dirty, it should be cleaned or replaced to assure proper heating/cooling system operation.
+The filter rack is located in the blower compartment of the furnace.
+The filters should be inspected regularly.
+When the filters are dirty, they should be cleaned or replaced to assure proper heating/cooling system operation.
 Follow the cleaning, removal and replacement procedure below.